sheepas/stats220/index.md

 ### *Welcome to my website*

 ## About me 😊
-Hello, my name is Airi, current second year student at the [University of Auckland](https://www.auckland.ac.nz/en.html).
+Hello, I am current second year student at the [University of Auckland](https://www.auckland.ac.nz/en.html).
 I am from Japan and I have been in New Zealand since 2019.

 ## What do I like 💓